This store requires javascript to be enabled for some features to work correctly.

 three simple steps.

 Jubilee Paint is a multi-surface, water-based paint with a heavy pigment loading for superb coverage and even finishes.
-Unlike chalk paint, our CC-22 formula needs no waxing, no priming and sticks on virtually anything.
+Unlike chalk paint, our CC-22 formula needs no waxing, priming (on most surfaces) and sticks on virtually anything.
 It leaves a glorious, very tough finish for both indoor and outdoor use on a multitude of surfaces.

-Jubilee only requires three simple steps, so say goodbye to tedious priming, waxing and multiple coats.
+Jubilee requires three simple steps, so say goodbye to tedious preparation and multiple coats.
 This guide will include basic instructions on how to use Jubilee, as well as offer top tips for a perfect finish.
 Get started, with Jubilee in Three.

 The Jubilee formula is designed to eliminate most of the prep work.
 However, all painting must include some prep especially when upcycling older pieces.